Arran on film

-Earlier this year I got a Holga 120N camera.
-Some of the first cameras I used (other than P&S 35mm cameras as a child) were Lomography cameras, like the Lomo Fisheye, the Lubitel 166U and the Smena 35, but I never had a Holga before moving on to bigger, more expensive cameras with sharper lenses.
-The pursuit of sharpness and 'image quality' is of course very important in my commercial and cultural heritage work.
+Earlier this year I acquired a Holga 120N camera.
+Some of the first cameras I used (other than point-and-shoot 35mm cameras as a child) were Lomography cameras, like the Lomo Fisheye, the Lubitel 166U and the Smena 35, but I never had a Holga before moving on to bigger, more expensive cameras with sharper lenses.
 Recently, for some reason, I started enjoying lo-fi photography more than I had done previously.

 I had a foray into pinhole photography a few years ago, but it was short-lived, mainly because the 5x4" camera I used (Ilford Obscura) was quite impractical for the kind of photographic process I enjoy.
 The Holga is much better suited to it; it's lightweight, very simple in design, quick and easy to use.
 The results have a beautiful analogue softness; they are the products of my vision, but they have just enough unpredictability to be surprising when I first digitise the negatives.
 Which is part of the joy of using this camera.
 Not everything can be controlled.
 It's almost like the pictures are a collaboration between yourself, the photographer, and everything else that can't be named or known.
 And what comes out of it, to me at least, might be more interesting than something I had full control over.